-The IRS plans to assist about 2.7 million taxpayers at its TACs in Fiscal Year 2023, which is an increase of 97 percent from the number of taxpayers the IRS actually assisted during
+Each year, over a million taxpayers seek assistance from one of the IRS's 363 walk-in offices, called TACs.
+The IRS planned to assist 2.7 million taxpayers at its TACs in Fiscal Year 2023, which is an increase of 97 percent from the number of taxpayers the IRS actually assisted during Fiscal Year 2022.
+Figure 11 shows the actual and projected number of contacts by product line at the TACs for Fiscal Years 2022 and 2023.